-By the end of Bernini’s life, a decided reaction against his brand of flamboyant Baroque began to emerge.
+By the end of Bernini’s life, a decided reaction against his brand of flamboyant Baroque works began to emerge.
 The decline of his popularity only excelled after his death, remaining in effect until well into the twentieth century.
 However, Bernini’s work has been enthusiastically restored to favor during the 21st century, only intensifying after the anniversary year of his birth in 1998.

-works by Gian Lorenzo Bernini.
+Let’s take a look at some of the works by Gian Lorenzo Bernini.